 The Remote Desktop Virtualization Host role only supports Microsoft Hyper-V to host VDIs.
 In contrast, Parallels RAS supports all major hypervisors, including Microsoft Hyper-V, VMware ESXi, and hyperconverged infrastructures such as Nutanix Acropolis, Scale Computing, and HPE hyperconverged infrastructures.

 Parallels RAS can create and manage virtual machines (VMs) from different hypervisors under the same infrastructure, offering administrators extended flexibility when implementing VDI solutions.
-Parallels RAS supports Azure as a hypervisor, enabling Infrastructure as a Service (IaaS) deployments along with Desktop as a Service (DaaS) through Windows Virtual Desktop.
+Parallels RAS supports Azure as a hypervisor, enabling Infrastructure as a Service (IaaS) deployments along with Desktop as a Service (DaaS) through Azure Virtual Desktop.